Skip to main content

 1. Digital Odyssey/

-Project Planning Pipeline: Plan in Obsidian, Augmented by Cursor
+Project Planning Pipeline: Plan in Obsidian, Assisted by AI

-Digital Odyssey Obsidian Cursor Project-Planning CLI Productivity Knowledge-Management Guide
+Digital Odyssey Obsidian AI Project-Planning CLI Productivity Knowledge-Management Guide

 Simon Bernbeck